 The contract award notice was published on 27 July 2021 on TED.
 7 contractors (including consortia) were selected for the first phase of the PCP (phase 1).
 Depending on the quality/price of the offers that will be received for phase 2 of the PCP, it is envisaged that, out of the 7 phase 1 contractors, around 4 contractors* will continue to the second phase (phase 2A) and around 3 contractors* to the last phase (phase 2B).

 - Phase 1 (solution design): Launched on 19 July 2021 for a duration of 3 months

-- Phase 2A (prototype development and lab testing): Will start 1 to 2 months after phase 1 for a duration of 6 months
+- Phase 2A (prototype development and lab testing): Launched on 20 December 2021 for a duration of 6 months

 - Phase 2B (further solution development/finalisation and field testing): Will start in continuity of the phase 2A for a duration of 12 months

-The first phase of solution is currently ongoing with the following 7 contractors:
+The first phase of solution design was completed by the following 7 contractors:

 - IOTA Stiftung

 - Orange Business Belgium SA